In this article, we’re going to look at how to write SEO optimised content for your website.

 For a more detailed look into how to target the longtail check my guide on keyword research.

-- Optimise your Writing for SEO and Mobile
+5. Optimise your writing for SEO & Mobile

 Once you’ve decided on your keyword phrase, you need to optimise your text for Google.